 Democratize the European Central Bank

 Central banks are very powerful institutions.
 They can create money in order to support the economy and can set policies independently from elected governments.
-Positive Money Europe wants to make sure that the European Central Bank’s extraordinary power is matched with an important degree of transparency and democratic control.
+Positive Money Europe wants to make sure that the extraordinary power of the European Central Bank (ECB) is matched with an important degree of transparency and democratic control.

-Reforming the ECB – where to start
+Reforming the ECB where to start?

-Such framework should also allow for a higher degree of cooperation between the ECB and fiscal policies.
+Such a framework should also allow for a higher degree of cooperation between the ECB and fiscal policies.

 Latest news on the ECB